Skip to content

 2.4 Misalignment Risk

-Reading Time: 21 minutes
+Reading Time: 23 minutes

-In the earlier sections, we outlined what exactly it means for an AI to be misaligned and covered some basic capabilities and risks such as deceptive behavior, power-seeking behaviors, etc. In this section, we focus on why we might expect a powerful AI to become misaligned in the first place.
+In this section, we focus on why we might expect a powerful AI to become misaligned in the first place.

 Sam Altman, CEO of OpenAI, Feb 2015.
+(Altman, 2015)

-"The development of superhuman machine intelligence (SMI) is probably the greatest threat to the continued existence of humanity." (source)
+"The development of superhuman machine intelligence (SMI) is probably the greatest threat to the continued existence of humanity."

 In the previous chapter, we discussed how AI systems might continue to get increasingly capable if current trends continue.
 This indicates that at some point in the future AI systems could surpass human capabilities.
 It is generally safe to assume that the most capable entity is the one that shapes the future.